Autumn is a time for changing leaves, crisp air, and delicious delights. Who can say no to an apple cider donut?

 Restaurants all over create new and sometimes experimental fall offerings from the sweetest of deserts to the most mouth-watering pastries and entrees, all with an autumnal accent.

 While perusing the streets of Portland, dress up your little one in something extra special.
-This camel-colored cardigan will fit perfectly in any and all fall outfits.
+This caramel openwork cardigan will fit perfectly in any and all fall outfits.

 Just a bit more southbound than most fall festivals, this happening attracts thousands each year for the concerts, food, and animal rides.

 If you’re planning on making a trip here, you’ll need something light for the little guy.
-This rubberized, thin coat is perfect to wear over a simple seater, and easy to store away when things get too warm.
+This corduroy caramel jacket is perfect to wear over a simple sweater, and easy to store away when things get too warm.